simoncblyth/opticks/notes/issues/surface_review.rst

 * global metadata for the entire PropLibs, dict-of-dict style top level keys being the material/surface names

-* uses NParameters ?
-That already has BList string,string persisting
+* current NParameters uses BList string,string persisting which restricts it to a single level

-* developed NMeta using nlohmann::json for this
+* developed NMeta using nlohmann::json for more flexible metadata

-* placed m_meta into GPropertyMap/GPropertyLib
+* placed m_meta into GPropertyMap/GPropertyLib, the maps correpond to
+  individual surf/mat etc.. and the libs to collections of those :
+  NMeta is composable allowing the lib to amalgamate all meta data prior to save and then distribute it on load

 New metadata infrastructure operational via geocache::